Cruising is so different from booking a vacation at a hotel or even going to a resort, that it’s easy for rookie cruisers to make some mistakes.

 14. Not buying travel insurance

-Sadly, this big mistake is made by many cruisers, both new and “old”.
+Sadly, a big mistake made by many cruisers, both new and “old” is not purchasing adequate cruise travel insurance.
 Even when we don’t think something will happen or that we may have a reason to cancel, unfortunately sometimes it does.

 Travel insurance can protect your vacation dollars, should you need to cancel your trip.
 It’s also very important make sure that you are covered for any medical situations that can occur while traveling or on a cruise.